Saint Calminius: Biography

 The Life of Saint Calmin is more a literary document than an historical record, in order to embellish the past of the founder of the Abbey of Mozac.
-By glorifying Saint Calmin, the fame of the monastery is strengthened.
+By glorifying Calmin, the fame of the monastery is strengthened.
 His hagiographer seems to have exaggerated the titles of the founder of the abbey of Mozac.
 Indeed, the duchy of Aquitaine was later constituted in the 9th century.
 In the same way, the title of Count of Auvergne does not appear until around 980.

 Calminius is descended from a family of Roman origin who came to settle in Clermont.
 He holds the title of Duke of Aquitaine (Calminius dux Aquitaniæ) and Count of Auvergne and some possessions, however in the 7th century, the Auvergne is disputed between Franks and Aquitans.

 Calminius is initially a man of war, but he resolves to live in the austerity of religious life.
 From then on, he decides to build three monasteries.
 He began by going to the Velay mountains to the place called Le Villars, where he founded an oratory, Saint-Chaffre du Monastier.
 A few cenobites joined him, and the place became a real monastery which originally bore the name Calminiacum.

 Then he left for the bishopric of Limoges, where he began a hermit's existence.
 When he resurfaced, he founded his second monastery near Tulle.
 This establishment is more precisely called Laguenne.
 The people already consider him a "saint".

 But he prefers to end his days in Auvergne.
 Long before his death, he settled in Mozac, a place conducive to meditation since it is calm and abounds in water.
 He founded his last abbey there.
 Before the construction of Mozac Abbey, Calminius went to Rome to obtain the consecration of the first monastery, Carmery en Velay.
 On his return, he passed through the islands of Lérins.
 Admiring the famous abbey on the Ile Saint-Honorat, he stayed there for several months.
 There, he learns the rule of Saint Benedict.
 The abbot of Lérins authorizes him to take about twenty monks to help him found his monastery in Mozac.